On the Convergence of AdaGrad(Norm) on $\R^{d}$: Beyond Convexity, Non-Asymptotic Rate and Acceleration

 \subsection{Stochastic AdaGradNorm}

 In this section, we consider the stochastic setting where we only have access to an unbiased gradient estimate $\widehat{\nabla}F(x_{t})$ of $\nabla F(x_{t})$ (Assumption 3).
 As expected for a stochastic method, the accumulation of noise is the reason that we can only expect an $O(1/\sqrt{T})$ convergence rate, instead of $O(1/T)$.
-This convergence rate is already shown by prior works \cite{levy2017online} under the bounded domain assumption.
+This convergence rate is already shown by prior works \citep{levy2018online} under the bounded domain assumption.
 However, in an unbounded domain, when extending our previous analysis to the stochastic setting, that is, dividing both sides by $b_{t}$, we will face several challenges.
 One of such is the term $b_{t}^{-1}\langle\nabla F(x_{t})-\widehat{\nabla}F(x_{t}),x_{t}-x^{*}\rangle$.
 To handle this term, often we see that existing works, such as \cite{li2019convergence}, analyze a modified version of Stochastic AdaGradNorm with off-by-one stepsize, i.e., $b_{t}=\sqrt{b_{0}^{2}+\sum_{i=1}^{t-1}\|\widehat{\nabla}F(x_{i})\|^{2}}$ in which the latest gradient $\widehat{\nabla}F(x_{t})$ is not used to calculate $b_{t}$.
 This allows to decouple the dependency of $b_{t}$ on the randomness at time $t$, thus in expectation $\E[b_{t}^{-1}\langle\nabla F(x_{t})-\widehat{\nabla}F(x_{t}),x_{t}-x^{*}\rangle]=0$.
 Yet, this analysis does not apply to the standard algorithm which is more commonly used in practice.

 To the best of our knowledge, we are the first to propose a new technique that can show the convergence of Algorithm \ref{alg:AdaGradNorm-stochastic} on $\R^{d}$ without going through the off-by-one stepsize.
-Our analysis only uses the standard assumptions (1, 2', 3 and 4) used in \cite{li2019convergence}.
-We note that, while the guarantee in \cite{li2019convergence} is a bound on $\E\big[\sqrt{(\sum_{t=1}^{T}F(x_{t})-F(x^{*}))/T}\big]$, we will present a bound for $\E\big[(\sum_{t=1}^{T}F(x_{t})-F(x^{*}))/T\big]$, which is a stronger criterion that is often used in convex analysis.
-We also note that the algorithm and analysis of \cite{li2019convergence} still require the smoothness parameter to set the initial stepsize, thus their method is not fully adaptive.
+Here, we briefly compared the assumptions in our analysis with the assumptions in \cite{li2019convergence}.
+Assumptions 2' and 3 used in both works are standard.
+Meanwhile, Assumptions 1 ($\gamma$-quasar convexity) and 4 (sub-Weibull noise) in our analysis are much weaker than the convexity and sub-Gaussian noise assumptions in \cite{li2019convergence}.
+Besides, we note that, while the guarantee in \cite{li2019convergence} is a bound on $\E\big[\sqrt{(\sum_{t=1}^{T}F(x_{t})-F(x^{*}))/T}\big]$, we will present a bound for $\E\big[(\sum_{t=1}^{T}F(x_{t})-F(x^{*}))/T\big]$, which is a stronger criterion that is often used in convex analysis.
+We also remark that the algorithm and analysis of \cite{li2019convergence} still require the smoothness parameter to set the initial stepsize, thus their method is not fully adaptive.